emmawalshdev/The-Book-bar/README.md

       - Buy Now URL

   - Cancel (go back)
-    - When clicked, the user is redirected back to the book page.
+    - When clicked, the user is redirected back to the Book page.

   - Delete (remove book document from collection)
     - A modal appears, asking for confirmation of the deletion.
-    - if confirmed, the book document is removed from the books collection.
+    - If confirmed, the book document is removed from the books collection.
-    - If the user does not confirm the deletion, the modal closes and the user returns to the edit book page.
+    - If the user does not confirm the deletion, the modal closes and the user returns to the Edit book page.

 #### Edit review
 - Accessibility
   - To access the page, the user must be either the content creator or 'admin'.
 The user must also be logged in.
-  - Users who are not logged in, and/or are not the content creator or 'admin', will be redirected to the access denied page.
+  - Users who are not logged in, and/or are not the content creator or 'admin', will be redirected to the Access denied page.

 - Book section
   - As the book information may be useful for review editing, this section has been included in the template.